Overview

 The value of the Trust, and any income from it, may go down as well as up and investors may get back less than they invested.
 Returns may increase or decrease as a result of currency fluctuations.
 This data is provided for information only and should not be reproduced, published or disseminated in any manner.
 Although we consider the data to be reliable, no warranty is given as to its accuracy or completeness.
 Any comparisons against indices are for illustrative purposes only.

-Source: Lipper, 31 July 2014 to 31 July 2024.
+Source: Lipper, 31 December 2014 to 31 January 2025.

 Dividends